 Constitutional and Governmental Litigation

-John frequently represents individuals and non-profit associations in litigation against governmental entities, in constitutional litigation, and in administrative appeals.
+John has experience representing individuals, businesses and non-profit associations in constitutional litigation against governmental entities, in other governmental litigation, and in administrative appeals.

 Employment and Executive Compensation Disputes

 John routinely represents employers and employees in severance negotiations, employment discrimination litigation, retaliatory discharge litigation, and in connection with other claims and disputes involving employment.
 John has litigated claims under the Illinois Wage Payment & Collection Act, claims for retaliatory discharge, defamation claims in the employment context, employment contract claims, trade secret misappropriation claims, and restrictive covenant enforcement claims.
 John also routinely represents business and non-profit executives in confidential compensation and severance negotiations.

 John served as the 53rd President of the Appellate Lawyers Association.

 Named one of the “40 Illinois Attorneys Under Forth to Watch” by the Law Bulletin Publishing Company (2015)